earthobservations/gribmagic/README.md

 # GribMagic - generic weather forecast downloader

 The target of the GribMagic project is to unify the download process of grib1/grib2 and netcdf data from numerical weather prediction models.
-Step by step all public available weather models should be implemented.
-Data unifying is optional.
+Step by step all public available weather models will be implemented.
+The data unifying process will be optional.

+This is a Work in Progress.
+We are happy if you are willing to contribute.

 ![CI](https://github.com/earthobservations/GribMagic/workflows/CI/badge.svg?branch=master)
 [![codecov](https://codecov.io/gh/earthobservations/GribMagic/branch/master/graph/badge.svg)](https://codecov.io/gh/earthobservations/GribMagic)